-Two cases of exposure to olanzapine during lactation have been reported.
-One infant experienced adverse effects which continued after olanzapine was discontinued, suggesting an alternate cause.
-No problems were reported in the other infant.
+Very limited long-term follow-up of infants exposed to this drug indicate infants generally developed normally.
 A study involving 7 mother-infant nursing pairs in which the mother received olanzapine at an average daily dose of 7.5 mg (range = 5 to 20 mg) reported a median infant dose ingested from the milk of approximately 1.02% of the maternal dose.
 Six infants had olanzapine plasma levels below the detectable level.
 All infants remained healthy and failed to show signs or symptoms of adverse effects.
 The maximum olanzapine concentration in the milk was shown to be delayed from the corresponding maximum maternal plasma level; therefore, infant exposure may possibly be reduced by avoiding breast-feeding for approximately 5 hours after olanzapine administration.
 However, the authors recommend all breast-fed infants of mothers receiving olanzapine be monitored closely and the decision to breast-feed only be made if the benefit outweighs the risk.